 any delay.
 The generated HDL code treats the

 block as a wire.
 To infer a flipflop or register on the target device, set the

 dialog and specify

 a Delay length greater than zero.

 Do not use the Unit Delay Enabled, Unit Delay Resettable, and Unit Delay Enabled Resettable blocks for HDL code generation.
-These blocks have been obsoleted.
+These blocks have been removed.
 Instead, replace these blocks with the Unit Delay Enabled Synchronous, Unit Delay Resettable Synchronous, and Unit Delay Enabled Resettable Synchronous blocks.
-These blocks use the State Control block for synchronous hardware behavior.
-To perform this replacement in your model, run the model check Check for obsolete Unit Delay Enabled/Resettable Blocks.
+These blocks use the State Control block in synchronous hardware mode.
+To perform this block replacement in your model, run the model check Check for obsolete Unit Delay Enabled/Resettable Blocks.

 These blocks can introduce latency:

 Divide, Sqrt, and Reciprocal blocks that have custom latency value greater than zero.

 Trigonometric Function blocks that have Function set to